koen84/elrond-go-scripts-v2/README.md

  - ./script.sh upgrade_hosts --> upgrade nodes on all hosts (using target_ips file)

 #### Start nodes:
- - ./script.sh start --> Start your local node or nodes
+ - ./script.sh start --> start your local node or nodes
  - ./script.sh start_hosts --> start node processes on all hosts (using target_ips file)

 #### Stop nodes:
- - ./script.sh stop --> Stops your local node or nodes
+ - ./script.sh stop --> stops your local node or nodes
  - ./script.sh stop_hosts --> stops node processes on all hosts (using target_ips file)